Notes and gifts were bought and written for teachers.

-My sweet friend brought Claire an awesome graduation gift.
-She brought one for Elle too but this one was extra special to Claire in the midst of all Elle's stuff.here) the day before the last day since she and Claire were both invited to friend breakfasts the last day.
-I think those pancakes started as a first day of school thing and morphed into a last day thing too...or maybe it was the other way around...but Lucy somehow figured we needed that tradition both days.
+Lucy wanted to be sure we made our traditional last-day-of-school “rainbow pancakes” (here) the day before the last day since she and Claire were both invited to friend breakfasts the last day.
+I think those pancakes started as a first day of school thing and morphed into a last day thing too…or maybe it was the other way around…but Lucy somehow figured we needed that tradition both days.

 She’s a girl after my own heart in the tradition category.